Waldoz53/whale-hunter/README.md

 It's in the name of the game.
 The game has the one mechanic, hunting whales.
 My goal was to make a game with a single mechanic add as much polish as possible.

 ## To Do List:
-1. Add the special secret screens
-3. Add sound
-4. Add music
-5. Animate ship's rudder + sail
+1. Animate ship's rudder + sail
-6. Animate whales
+2. Animate whales
-7. Change fonts?
+3. Change fonts?
-7. Change timer to a circle that refills or something
-7. Track the last whale you hit
-7. Slow spears do no damage
+4. Slow spears do no damage
-8. Spears have a drawn line?
+5. Spears have a drawn line?
-9. Load up to 3 spears?
-10.
+6.

 # Attributions
 Sound effects from Freesound by: